Kōichi Kido

-Biography

-Early years
+Early life

-Kōichi Kido was born on July 18, 1889 in Akasaka, Tokyo to Marquis Takamasa Kido and Sueko Yamao.
+Kōichi Kido was born on July 18, 1889, in Akasaka, Tokyo to Marquess Takamasa Kido and Sueko Yamao.
 He was the grand-nephew of Kido Takayoshi, one of the leaders of the Meiji Restoration.
 After graduating from the Gakushuin Peer's School in Tokyo, he went to the law school of Kyoto University, where Marxist economist Hajime Kawakami was one of his professors.
 After graduation in 1915, he held numerous minor bureaucratic posts in the Ministry of Agriculture and Commerce, followed by the Ministry of Commerce and Industry.
 Together with Shinji Yoshino and Nobusuke Kishi, he was one of the architects of the Strategic Industries Control Act on 1931, which set the stage for state control of numerous industries during the increasing militarization of Japan in the 1930s.
 Kido became chief secretary of the Home Ministry in 1930.

 Political career

 When his long-time friend Fumimaro Konoe became Prime Minister of Japan in 1937, Kido was named Minister of Education.
 From January 1938, he concurrently held the post of Minister of Health and Welfare.
 In January 1939, Kido was appointed Home Minister in the Hiranuma Cabinet.

-As Lord Keeper of the Privy Seal of Japan from 1940, Kido became one of the most influential advisors to Emperor Hirohito following the death of Saionji Kinmochi.
+As Lord Keeper of the Privy Seal of Japan from 1940, Kido became one of the most influential advisors to emperor Hirohito following the death of Saionji Kinmochi.
 He recommended to Hirohito that Konoe succeed Mitsumasa Yonai for a second term as Prime Minister of Japan and was active with Konoe in the movement to replace the existing political parties with the Taisei Yokusankai (Imperial Rule Assistance Association) to form a single party state.

 In 1941, Kido recommended that Hideki Tōjō become Prime Minister after Konoe's third term in office, as being one of the few people eligible who might be able to maintain control over more radical elements within the Imperial Japanese Army.
 However, Kido remained one of the more cautious advisors to Hirohito at the beginning of World War II, and is known to have advised the emperor against attacking the Dutch East Indies in 1941, explaining that such an attack might provoke the United States into war, and that any oil obtained by taking the East Indies would still have to be transported, and would be subject to blockades and attacks by plane and submarine.
 Kido also claimed after the war that Hirohito was never aware of the plans to attack Pearl Harbor until after the attack occurred.
 As the war situation deteriorated for Japan, Kido was one of the chief advocates of a negotiated peace, and Kido is generally credited with convincing the government to accept the Potsdam Declaration and surrender.
 He also convinced the emperor that it would be necessary to deliver a personal speech in order to ensure that all civilians and soldiers would cease fighting.
 He was one of the principal targets for assassination during the Kyūjō Incident in the final days of the war.